Adelaide Street Food - Part 1

 Hot Chocolate

-King Prawn are sourced from the waters around Port Adelaide, and are a common ingredient in many restaurants here.
-The versatility of King Prawn allows it to be served as in an appetizer / entree or main, in a salad or soup.
+Freshly caught King Prawns are sourced from the waters around Port Adelaide, and are a common premium ingredient served in restaurants here.
+The versatility of King Prawns enables it to be served in an appetizer / entree, main, salad, or soup.
+The fresh King Prawns are easy to deshell, and have a crunchy juicy succulent texture with mild sweet savoury briny salty flavour.

 Knappstein Reserve Lager is produced from the reowned vineyards of Clare Valley in a traditional Bavarian style.
 While a winemaker that produces beer sounds odd, the resulting Knappstein Reserve Lager has a tropical fruit aroma, slight bitterness, some dryness, a clean, crisp and refreshing quality, and an effervescent mouthfeel with notes of sweetness and citrus.
 Many have commented on how Knappstein Reserve Lager has an almost white wine aroma and texture in the mouth.
 Truely unique.

-Lemonade in Australia is a common drink, although the mass-produced canned soft drink variety is much more common than the traditional home made variety.
-Lemonade is brewed with lemon juice, water and sugar.
+Lemonade in Australia is a common drink, although the mass-produced canned soft drink variety is more common than the traditional home-made variety.
+Lemonade is brewed with lemon juice, water, and white sugar.
 If lime juice is used instead of lemon juice, the resulting drink is known as Limeade.

 Lemonade